tshepang/blog/content/rust-week-of-2017-07-27-special-edition.md

 matter how tiny, and this has been going on for over a 100 weeks (i.e.
 [since 2015-05-15], the Rust 1.0 release date).

-The problem is I felt silly recording the tiny parts, stuff like a typo fixes, just to keep this going.
+The problem is I felt silly recording the tiny parts, stuff like typo fixes, just to keep this going.
 Well, it's time to stop that.
 I intend to avoid recording such, even if it means no blog post for that week.